How to Defer an ECON Final Exam or Final Course Work

 If the course director denies a request for a deferred exam, students have the option of submitting a petition for deferred standing through their home faculty.
-Students who are economics majors in the Faculty of LA&PS, are not required to see an Academic Advisor prior to petitioning for deferred standing or extension of deferred standing of a final exam.
+Students in the Faculty of LA&PS are not required to see an Academic Advisor prior to petitioning for deferred standing or extension of deferred standing of a final exam.
 Economic majors should visit the Department for additional information regarding the submission of the petition.
 Students must submit the petition within 14 days from the date of the final exam.

 To Request Deferral of Final Course Work